Katakana カタカナ

 Katakana (片仮名, literally: "fragmentary kana") is a Japanese syllabary, one of four Japanese writing systems (the others are hiragana, kanji and rōmaji).

-Katakana characters are characterized by squarish lines and are the simplest of the Japanese scripts.
+Katakana characters are characterised by squarish lines and are the simplest of the Japanese scripts.

 Katakana are used for: